-If given a function $\EMP(S)\to\EMP(T)$ that preserves convex combinations and also takes models that satisfy $g$ to models that satisfy $h$, we could readily apply Theorem~\ref{thm:mainthm} to understand when such an $f$ arises from a procedure $\tuple{S,g}\to\tuple{T,h}$.
-However, if we are simply given a function $\fdec{f}{\EMP(S,g)}{\EMP(T,h)}$ that preserves convex combinations, the situation is less clear.
-Indeed, it could happen that no deterministic model satisfies $g$ and then there is no clear sense in which $f$ is determined by a function $\Ev(X_S)\to\EMP(T)$.
+If given a function $\EMP(S)\to\EMP(T)$ that preserves convex combinations, deterministic models, and also takes models that satisfy $g$ to models that satisfy $h$, we could readily apply Theorem~\ref{thm:characterizingdeterministicprocedures} to understand when it arises from a procedure $\tuple{S,g}\to\tuple{T,h}$.
+However, if we are simply given a function $\fdec{F}{\EMP(S,g)}{\EMP(T,h)}$ that preserves convex combinations, the situation is less clear.
+Indeed, it may happen that no deterministic model satisfies $g$ and then there is no clear sense in which $F$ is determined by a function $\Ev(X_S)\to\EMP(T)$.
 In particular, if $g$ and $h$ are given by strongly contextual models $e_g$ and $e_h$ with minimal supports, then $\EMP(S,g)$ and $\EMP(T,h)$ are singletons and the unique function $\EMP(S,g)\to\EMP(T,h)$ preserves convex combinations vacuously.
-Thus characterising which convex functions are induced by procedures $\tuple{S,g}\to\tuple{T,h}$ also gives a criterion for deciding if $e_g$ simulates $e_h$, which in general is a difficult problem.
+Thus characterising which convex functions are induced by procedures $\tuple{S,g}\to\tuple{T,h}$ also gives a criterion for deciding whether $e_g$ simulates $e_h$, which in general is a difficult problem.